-What started off as a simple idea at a hackathon in 2016, to be able to cancel paid subscriptions like fitness memberships and phone plans with a click of a button, has turned into an increasingly growing enterprise and caught the eye of a true paytech pioneer: Javier Perez, who recently stepped down from Mastercard.
+What started off as a simple idea at a hackathon in 2016 to be able to cancel paid subscriptions like fitness memberships and phone plans with a click of a button, has turned into an increasingly growing enterprise.
+It caught the eye of a true paytech pioneer: Javier Perez, who recently stepped down from Mastercard.
 Javier has chosen Subaio as the very first investment of his new venture firm, Global PayTech Ventures (GPT), funding the subscription management scale-up with a €4 million series A investment to expand to new European markets:

 “Subaio represents all the characteristics that we want to invest in.
 There is a massive market demand within the payments ecosystem and the team has the deep technical expertise and a great product that solves a problem for banks and consumers alike.
 That is why they have a European market-leading position within the subscription management space, and we will invest both capital, our payment expertise and network of global contacts to realize the company’s full potential,” says Javier Perez, Founder & Managing Partner at GPT, who stepped down as President of Mastercard Europe for two decades at the turn of the year.